Nordsjælland Region

 Image Credit: Marie Wolter Bertelsen

-This image of a lovely Nordsjælland city costume was graciously shared by its owner so that all might enjoy and learn about the costumes of this special region.
+The above image of a lovely Nordsjælland city costume was graciously shared by its owner so that all might enjoy and learn about the costumes of this special region.
 As with the images above, we see another stunning golden neck bonnet.
 Both the gold bonnet and the black silk ribbons signify the wearer's status as a married woman.

 Nordsjælland 1820-1835